NishiNegi/backend-assessment/README.md

 ### Create a list

-For users to create a new list, send a POST http request to `/api/favs` with the list's name in the following json structure:
+For users to create a new list, send a POST HTTP request to `/api/favs` with the list's name in the following JSON structure:

 ```json
 {
   "name": "list name"
 }
 ```
-Remember that only users who have logged in can create their own lists.
+Remember that only users who have logged in can create their lists.
 That is why you must include the [token provided on the login](#users-login) in the request headers.
-If token is not included, or is not correct, server will send an error message as follow:
+If the token is not included or is not correct, the server will send an error message as follow:
 ```json
 {
     "message": "invalid user token"
 }
 ```

-If creation is successful, server will return a status 200 with the following json message:
+If creation is successful, the server will return a status 200 with the following JSON message:

 ```json
 {